Skip to Content

 8:40aStart Pro Women Backcountry Race

-9:00aStart Kids’ Fun Ride Triple Shot
+9:00aStart Shimano Kids’ Fun Ride Triple Shot

-9:10aStart Kids’ Fun Ride Single Shot
+9:10aStart Shimano Kids’ Fun Ride Single Shot

 1:00pPro Awards Party on Stage